 What is the Williams Act?

-The Williams Act was enacted in 1968 in response to a series of hostile takeovers from large companies, which posed a risk to shareholders and company executives.
-The corporate raiders made tender offers to the stocks they owned in a target company by giving short timelines.
-Such types of hostile takeovers disadvantaged shareholders who were forced to surrender their stockholding under unreasonable time pressure.
+The Williams Act was enacted in 1968 in response to a series of hostile takeovers by large companies, which posed a risk to shareholders and company executives.
+The corporate raiders made tender offers for the stocks of target companies, giving very short timelines for acceptance.
+Such types of hostile takeovers disadvantaged shareholders who were forced to make decisions about their stockholding under unreasonable time pressure.

-Tender offers represent a proposal to buy shares of another company for cash or other consideration.
+Tender offers represent a proposal to buy shares of a company for cash or other consideration.
 Acquiring companies abused cash tender offers, attracting regulation by the US Congress.

 Enactment of the Williams Act

 New Jersey politician Harrison Williams introduced the legislation in the US Congress to regulate corporate raiders who abused cash tender offers.
 Williams proposed that companies should be required to make mandatory disclosures of takeover bids for the benefit of stockholders.

 The legislator also proposed that, before implementing a takeover bid, the acquiring company must file the tender offer with the Securities and Exchange Commission (SEC), as well as with the target company.
 The filing document should provide information on the terms of the offer, source of capital, and its plans for the target company post-acquisition.
 The proposed law was enacted in 1968, passed as an amendment to the Securities and Exchange Act of 1934.